DoSomething/contentful-prototype/docs/development/deployments/contentful-content-management-api.md

 const { contentManagementClient } = require('./contentManagementClient');
 ```

-Create a callback function with an `environment` parameter (As well as an optional `args` parameter referring to the command line arguments when running the script).
-These will be passed in from the client's init method.
+Create a callback function which can receive an `environment` parameter (As well as an optional `args` parameter which will refer to to the command line arguments provided when the script is run).
+These will be passed in from the contentManagementClient's `init` method.

 ```js
 async function coolScript(environment, args) {